Blaž Slišković: Managerial career

 In March 2017, Slišković again took the manager position at Zrinjski Mostar for the third time in his career, eventually leading the team to win the Bosnian Premier League in the 2016–17 season.
 In the 2017–18 season, he won his second league title in a row with Zrinjski.
 After winning two league trophies, Slišković left Zrinjski in June 2018.
 However, after the sacking of new manager Ante Miše, the club asked Slišković to return, which he agreed to on 13 August 2018.
 After the end of the 2018–19 Bosnian Premier League season, it was announced on 7 June 2019 that Slišković did not come to an agreement with the board of directors of Zrinjski on a contract extension and that he was leaving the club.

 Shortly after leaving Zrinjski, on 3 July 2019, Slišković became the new manager of Hong Kong Premier League club Kitchee, signing a two-year contract.
 On 23 March 2020, he stepped down and transitioned to a consultancy role with the club.

 After Amar Osim got sacked as manager by Bosnian Premier League club Željezničar on 11 April 2021 due to poor results, three days later, on 14 April, Slišković was named as its new manager.
 In his first game as manager, Željezničar drew against Radnik Bijeljina on 18 April 2021.
 Slišković oversaw his first loss as Željezničar manager on 25 April 2021, in a league game against Olimpik.
 In his first ever Sarajevo derby, Slišković's Željezničar lost against FK Sarajevo away in a league match on 1 May 2021.
 Slišković left Željezničar after his contract with the club expired in June 2021.

+Legacy

+In July 2011, French football manager and former player, Zinedine Zidane, named Slišković as one of his idols while growing up and included him in his "All Time Best 11" of Marseille.
+Additionally, Gianluigi Buffon, widely regarded as one of the greatest goalkeepers of all time, also revealed Slišković as his first idol during the latter's first stint at Pescara.

 Personal life

 Slišković was born in Mostar, FPR Yugoslavia, present day Bosnia and Herzegovina, on 30 May 1959 to Bosnian Croat parents.
 He was married to Bosnian Serb handball player Svetlana Kitić.
 Slišković's father Vladko played for Velež Mostar for 15 years.
-Blaž's son Vladimir is also a professional football manager, most recently managing China League Two club Hunan Billows in 2017.
+Slišković's son Vladimir is also a professional football manager.